 "Watch it, or she'll see me busting your ass," the blond sister replied.

 "Yori, I appreciate your adoration, but I do need the hand back if I'm going to see this tournament you poured all of your energy into," Isabel remarked with a gentle smile.

 "Oh, right!
 I do apologize!
 It's just… I had never seen a woman fight the way you do, Han-sama," Yori stated as she finally let go of Isabel's hand.
 She then bowed to the taller woman.
 She just could not help it.

 "Please, call me Isabel.
 And try not to say 'Han' in front of my husband.
 He doesn't know I sneak off and go by my family name when he's not around," Isabel quipped, continuing to smile.

 "Please, I'm shocked you didn't make me change my family name," Kane joked while putting his arm around his wife.

 "I am honored to be in your presence," Yori said, still obviously in awe of Isabel.

 "I'm the one who's honored.
 Not only do you work with my daughter and haven't gone insane, but you talked her into doing something I know she was dead set against," Isabel remarked.

 "You know, instead of getting on my case, why don't you go wander into the main hall where Grandma is waiting for you?"
-Shego suggested.
+Shego suggested with a smirk.

 "No, how could you let that devil woman in?"
 Victoria shouted dramatically while throwing her head back as if she was going to faint.
 Isabel was quiet, but her entire body tensed for a moment.